Agave parviflora: Description

+Distribution and habitat

+It grows in semi-desert grasslands, oak woodlands, and other dry and rocky places.
+It is a rare species that has limited distribution in Arizona and parts of Northern Mexico.
+The state of Arizona considers Agave parviflora as endangered and protects it as highly safeguarded.
+The US Forest Service designated it as a Sensitive Species.
+Since this species is federally endangered, it is illegal to collect this plant.
+It commonly grows at elevations between 3,000 and 5,000 feet (900 and 1,520 m).

+Cultivation

 This species is the smallest agave in Arizona and is sought by collectors.
 For this reason the species has declined in its native habitat.
 There are only about two dozen natural populations in Arizona.
 Other threats to the species include road construction and mining.
 However, because the population appears to be stable and it grows in several protected areas, it is not considered by the IUCN to be threatened.

 The plant is valued in cultivation and has gained the Royal Horticultural Society's Award of Garden Merit.